lljj-x/vue-json-schema-form/packages/lib/README.md

 ### Description
 * Follow the JSON Schema specification, only need to give the `JsonSchema`, you can generate the corresponding form
 * Quickly configure personalized UI views and check error messages, which can be adapted to commonly used UI libraries.
-The default view of the current version depends on `elementUi`.
+The default view of the current version depends on `ElementUi`.
 * Design ideas and reference to the schema analysis index [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form)

 ## Relevant